curl/everything-curl/cmdline/urls/query.md

 (`?`) but to the left of the [fragment](fragment.md), which begins with a hash (`#`).

-The query can be any string of characters really, but it is very common to set it to a sequence of key/value pairs separated by ampersands (`&`).
+The query can be any string of characters really as long as they are URL encoded.
+It is very common to set it to a sequence of key/value pairs separated by ampersands (`&`).
 Like in `https://example.com/?name=daniel&tool=curl`.

-To help users create such query sets, curl offers the command line option `--url-query [content]`.
+To help users create such query sets, properly encoded, curl offers the command line option `--url-query [content]`.
 This option adds content, usually a name + value pair, to the end of the query part of the provided URL.

 When adding query parts, curl adds ampersand separators.